Nervous about your Disability Hearing? Find out what to expect.

 Question: Will my disability hearing be held in a courtroom?

-Answer: No. Your hearing will be held in a conference-type room, not a courtroom.
+Answer: Probably not.
+Your hearing will likely be held in a conference-type room, not a courtroom.
 Disability hearings are designed to be more comfortable and less intimating that the types of hearings that take place in a courtroom.

 Question: Who will be present during my hearing?

-Answer: A typical disability hearing includes the administrative law judge (ALJ), the hearing assistant, your attorney, and yourself.
-You may also bring any witnesses, and sometimes the judge will request help from a vocational or medical expert.
+Answer: A typical disability hearing includes the administrative law judge (ALJ), the hearing assistant, a vocational expert, your attorney, and yourself.
+You may also bring any witnesses, and sometimes the judge will request help from a medical expert.
 The judge will identify every person in the room, so you will know why each of them is present.
 These hearings are not open to the public.